Activities at Fox Chase

 After School Sports

 Intramural after school sports are offered to fourth and fifth grade students who would like to get involved in team sports, develop their skills, learn basic offensive and defensive strategy, in a competitive, but fun environment.
-Sign-up sheets are available for interested students each trimester.
+Sign-up sheets are available for interested students each trimester, either through the PE department or the sponsoring teacher.
 Cost per sport is $30 to participate.

 Honor Choir (Mr. Kowalski)